- What is a charity?

 Please note this page is written and managed by the Resource Centre, an independent charity.
 For more information about the Charity Commission, please refer to the Charity Commission website.

 - Has exclusively charitable purpose (as defined by law), and

 - Exists for the public benefit (as defined by law).

 It is often assumed that if an organisation is ‘not-for-profit’ (i.e. it reinvests its surplus income back into the organisation) it must be a charity.
 Although charities cannot be profit-making, this is not what defines a charity.
 Some not-for-profit organisations are not charities.
-See our page on Not-for-profit organisations for more information.
+See our page on Legal structures for community groups and not-for-profit organisations for more information.

-It is the law which defines whether an organisation is a charity.
+The law defines whether or not an organisation is a charity.
 If your group’s aims are exclusively charitable, and it exists for public benefit, then it is a charity in the eyes of the law even if you have not yet thought of it as a charity.
 Registering with the Charity Commission does not make a group into a charity: registering simply turns an unregistered charity into a registered charity.
-(The exception to this is Charitable Incorporated Organisations (CIOs), which must register with the Charity Commission in order to formally exist.
-An existing organisation that wishes to become a CIO must set up a new CIO, and then close down the old organisation).
+(The exception to this is Charitable Incorporated Organisations (CIOs), which must register with the Charity Commission in order to formally exist.)

 There are 13 broad categories of charitable purpose.
 A charity’s objects, or aims, as set out in its constitution or other governing document, must fall within one of these categories: